man who feels pain in front of the leg of cruralgia type

 Positions for sleeping with cruralgia

 It is easy to conceive that if the back and the leg make us suffer, it will inevitably affect the quality of sleep.
-This is why it is important to find a comfortable sleeping position which decreases the stress on the lumbar vertebrae and the affected leg.
-I often recommend that my clients adopt one of the following two positions to optimize their night's sleep:
+This is why it is important to find a comfortable sleeping position which reduces stress on the lumbar vertebrae and the affected leg.

-Consult the products of Cervi-Care if you are looking for a orthopedic, ergonomic or shape memory pillow.
+Note: Consult the products of Cervi-Care if you are looking for a orthopedic, ergonomic or shape memory pillow.

 In the meantime, here are some treatment options that can be considered to relieve your symptoms and improve your condition: